 A Love Story

 Sweet Pea is our Golden Dog.
 She is the sole reason The Love Pit exists.
 In early June, she showed up in my life while walking down the street into oncoming traffic during a thunderstorm.
-I was driving to a design meeting in Oak Cliff and I noticed several cars swerving a stray dog.
+I was driving to a design meeting in Oak Cliff and I noticed several cars swerving to miss a stray dog.
 Walking sluggishly with her head down, mind and body broken—she just kept walking further into traffic.
 I’m convinced she was determined to get somebody to stop and help her.
 Little did she know that somebody would be me and little did I know she would change my life forever.

 As soon as I laid my eyes on her, I stopped my car in traffic, got out in the pouring rain and down on my knees.
 I called to her “come here sweet pea, come here, girl”.
 I’m not sure why I said Sweet Pea at that moment, but I did and sure enough she came walking towards me.
 She was a little hesitant and walked towards the other lanes of traffic, but I called for her one more time and she stopped.
 It was like she knew at that moment that I was going to save her, that she was safe with me and to trust me.
 She walked over and pancaked to the ground in submission, head on the ground.
 It was at that moment I realized how bad Sweet Pea’s condition truly was.
 Complete with a giant red spiked collar, the left side of her face was ripped open, exposing her gums.
 Most of her front teeth were missing and broken and she had old and new lacerations from fighting all over face, chest and legs.
 As if it that wasn’t enough, it was obvious she had just had a litter of puppies as her teats were full and sagging.
 She was so broken and defeated, but despite it all, she had the sweetest demeanor of any dog I had ever met.